growi-dev/blog_content/_drafts/What-Who-Why.md

 - blog
 ---
 # What?
 Who?
 Why?
 In this post I'd like to clarify what this blog should be about and why I am writing it.
-It's a hope and dreams thing.
+It's a hopes and dreams thing.

 ## What
 This blog is about writing software.
 It is about structuring and maintaining software.
 It is about software craftsmanship.
 It is about the difference between a programmer and a software engineer.